davidtaylorhq/dtaylor.uk/content/blog/20170929_gsoc_discourse_chat_integration.md

 I have spent this summer working on the [Discourse](https://discourse.org) project as part of [Google Summer of Code](https://summerofcode.withgoogle.com/).
 The end result of my project is the [discourse-chat-integration](https://meta.discourse.org/t/chatroom-integration-plugin-discourse-chat-integration/66522) plugin.

-The Discourse chatroom integration plugin allows sending notifications about new Discourse posts to 'group chats' on a large number of instant messaging platforms including Slack, Telegram, Discord, HipChat, Mattermost, Matrix, Zulip and Rocket Chat.
+The 'Discourse Chatroom Integration Plugin' allows sending notifications about new Discourse posts to 'group chats' on a large number of instant messaging platforms including Slack, Telegram, Discord, HipChat, Mattermost, Matrix, Zulip and Rocket Chat.
 Notifications can be triggered by new topics, new replies, messages to a group, or mentions of a group.

 This post will provide a brief summary of my work, and the new functionality it provides.